Trance music: History

 By the late 1990s, uplifting took over the scene with its fast tempo, characteristic builds, long breakdowns and big drops.
 In the early 2000s, pop-style vocals began being added into the music.
 The development of another subgenre, epic trance, finds some of its origins in classical music, with film music also being influential.
 Trance was arguably at its commercial peak in the second part of 1990s and early 2000s.

 From the late 2000s to the mid 2010s, popular trance music providers such as Armin van Buuren's A State of Trance, Paul van Dyk, and Above & Beyond remained popular, while lesser known DJs changed to other sounds.
 In 2017 a new wave of underground DJs such as Nina Kraviz began incorporating trance music into their sets.

-In 2023, an effort by John 00 Fleming and others led Beatport to split their trance genre category into two: Trance (Main Floor) and Trance (Raw/Deep/Hypnotic).
-The latter was designed for the underground side of the genre.